|

 /etc/rc.d/rc5.d/S66rc_domino

-And you can also query the runlevels like this
+And you can also query the runlevels in the following way

 chkconfig --list | grep -i domino